24 Air-gapped deployments with Edge Image Builder #

 The kubernetes

 section is optional, and it defines the Kubernetes type and version.
-We are going to use Kubernetes 1.30.5 and RKE2 by default.
+We are going to use the RKE2 distribution.
+Use kubernetes.version: v1.31.3+k3s1

 if K3s is desired instead.
 Unless explicitly configured via the kubernetes.nodes